-Applicants are required to speak with a Program Manager if submitting an Expression of Interest (EOI) for a grant of more than $100,000.
+- Applicants MUST speak with the relevant Program Manager before submitting an Expression of Interest (EOI) to be eligible to apply.
+Schedule a phone call

 Under the terms of the deed of The Ian Potter Foundation and Australian taxation laws, The Ian Potter Foundation can only make grants to organisations with BOTH Deductible Gift Recipient (DGR) Item 1 and Tax Concession Charity (TCC) status.

-Please make sure you read the funding objectives and specific exclusions for the Community Wellbeing program area (below) before applying.
+Please make sure you read the funding guidelines and specific exclusions for this funding area before applying.

 The Community Wellbeing program area does not support: